Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31U-heads-bootloader-support.md

 **Test description**

-This test aims to verify that the `Exit to recovery shell` option in the `Default boot menu` works correctly.
+This test aims to verify that the `Exit to recovery shell` option in the `Default boot menu` is available and works correctly.

 **Test configuration data**